williamdevena/PRODIGIT/README.md

 In the folder the are two pdf documents that describe the project.

-In the Prj folder there is the Modelica and Python (OMPython) code, that has been used to simulate the system in the V&V stage (Verification and Validation).
+In the Prj folder there is the Modelica and Python code (I used OMPython), that has been used to simulate the system in the V&V stage (Verification and Validation).